 These activities are the obvious things that we can choose to stop doing if we are motivated to find more time for our goals.
 There are many activities that waste our time and we might not even be aware we are doing them.

 Here are the top 5 that I see when coaching people.

 1. Not being clear about what you want

-I’ve had many clients who want to change, who know life can be better but they don’t really know what they want.
+I’ve had many clients who want to change but they don’t know what they want.

-They know their current career or job is not fulfilling them but it pays the bills and they don’t know what to do next.
+They know their current career or job is not fulfilling but it pays the bills and they have no idea what else they could do.
 I’ve had other clients who chop and change their minds every time you see them.
 Putting their attention temporarily on a goal to switch to another one the following week.

-Whether you do one or both of this things without having clarity on where you are headed it’s obvious you are never going to get there.
+Whether you do one or both of these things, when you don’t have clarity on where you are headed it’s obvious you are never going to get there.

 So many of us waste our lives because we don’t ever get clarity on what we want.

 What prevents you from having clarity?
 There are many things, if your life is cluttered, when you are disorganised, stressed or overwhelmed, all of these things can create a fuzziness in the head which isn’t conducive to making decisions.
 If this is you, make time for clearing, organise what needs to be organised and stop avoiding the things that you know will have a positive impact.
 Once you have some clarity you can then make a decision